AbdulMoqeet87/Sportify2/ReadMe.md

 **JSON Usage**
 API Requests and Responses: JSON is used as the format for API requests and responses, allowing the frontend and backend to communicate effectively.
 Database Operations: Data stored in MongoDB is in BSON (Binary JSON) format.
 Mongoose helps in converting JSON data to BSON and vice versa.

+**Initial and Final ERD**
+The initial and final ERD for Sportify are in report link.

 **Example Schema: Ground Owner**
     import mongoose from "mongoose";